cdktf/cdktf-provider-github/docs/dataGithubCollaborators.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.2.3/docs/data-sources/collaborators#id DataGithubCollaborators#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.3.0/docs/data-sources/collaborators#id DataGithubCollaborators#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `permission`<sup>Optional</sup> <a name="permission" id="@cdktf/provider-github.dataGithubCollaborators.DataGithubCollaborators.Initializer.parameter.permission"></a>

+- *Type:* java.lang.String

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.3.0/docs/data-sources/collaborators#permission DataGithubCollaborators#permission}.

 ---